-MPRA 2021 Annual General Meeting (AGM): This will be a virtual meeting held on Thursday 20 May at 5:30pm (17h30).
-Everyone is invited and you are welcome to attend by clicking on this meeting link
+MPRA 2021 Annual General Meeting (AGM): This virtual meeting was held on Thursday 20 May at 5:30pm (17h30).
+All documents are available under the 'AGM Documents' tab.

 Security: The 24/7 Tactical Patrol Vehicle direct number is: 066-486 2428.
 Save it on your cell phone for easy access in an emergency!

 PPA Security wants to ensure that you always feel safe - whatever you do or wherever you go - so they have introduced the PPA Panic App which means help is immediately on hand at the push of a button on your cell phone!

 The PPA Panic App normal price is R99 ex VAT per month.

 For complete peace of mind download the App now (available on Google Play Store or IOS).
 For additional info call their office on 072-081 2547 / 021-824 3881 / firstname.lastname@example.org

 In addition, and once again only for MPRA members, PPA can offer their Home Alarm Monitoring & Response service at the reduced price of R400 ex VAT per month (much cheaper than their competitors) and they will waive all installation, programming and service fees as well as the actual cost of any required switchover.

 We are all feeling the crunch financially so we greatly appreciate these cost saving initiatives from PPA Security!

 Events: These are starting to come back slowly with limited spectators and participants.

 Mouille Pointer's are encouraged to buy BinGuard locks to secure bins which will ultimately help stop the homeless from flocking to our suburb on 'bin day' where they make a huge mess.
 If they know they can't access the bins they will rather go to another suburb where they can.